Dedicated to all who take their time to leave comments.

 “What!”
-Kasi shifted until his back was to the wall.
-He looked into her face and found a serious look that had him laughing.
+Kasi moved until his back was to the wall.
+He looked into her face and found a serious stare that had him laughing.
 “You’re serious.”

 He shook his head to drive away the shock of her blatant request.
 “You’re just horny.
 Use a vibrator.”

 “Don’t tell me you haven’t thought about it, especially these past few days.”